-I recommend getting your tickets for your desired date as soon as they are available.
-This happens on the first of each month at noon PST.
+I recommend getting your tickets for your desired date as soon as they are available, which happens on the first of each month at noon PST.
 Try to get the earliest time as well because of the Yayoi Kusama's Infinity Mirrored Room exhibit.
 This exhibit is super popular so you’ll want to sign up to view it the second you get in (there are no pre-reservations).
-I was probably 50th in line (to get into The Broad) and by the time I signed up for the infinity room there was a 2 hour wait.
+I was probably 50th in line (to get into The Broad), and by the time I signed up for the infinity room, there was a 2-hour wait.
 While you wait, there is a ton of awesome contemporary artwork and other special exhibits within the museum.
 Oh, and did I mention that it’s FREE?!

 If you like art you better take your behind to LACMA!
 I enjoy this place as much as The Broad, if not more.
 LACMA is the “largest art museum in the western United States, with a collection that includes nearly 130,000 objects dating from antiquity to the present, encompassing the geographic world and nearly the entire history of art.”
 I’ve spent a lot of time here.
 LACMA is also home to the famous Chris Burden's Urban Light.

 Depending on the time you visit, it is perfect for a date.
 The museum has extended hours during the holidays, and they host a lot of events as well.
 You do have to pay, for visiting the museum and parking, but not for the lights (you can park for free after 7 p.m.).

 Why would you not visit the beach in California?
 There are so many to choose from, but I like Malibu because it’s not super packed with tourists.
 However, it is a little harder to get to if you do not have a car.

 I always listen to Beach Vibes playlist on Spotify on the way to the beach.
 It is something special about driving down the Pacific Coast Hwy.